HL7/davinci-deqm/input/pagecontent/datax.md

 and there will be a need to convey triggering information in a computable way to EHRs and other clinical systems.

-This Implementation Guide (IG) describes three methods of exchanging data quality information using a set of [FHIR operations] that provide the framework to exchange CQM data:
+This Implementation Guide (IG) describes two methods of exchanging data quality information using a set of [FHIR operations] that provide the framework to exchange CQM data:

 1. CQM data may be submitted to the Consumer by the Producer using the [Submit Data scenario](#submit-data)
 1. CQM data may be requested from the Producer by the Consumer using the [Collect Data scenario](#collect-data)